tokenami/tokenami/README.md

 ### Efficiency of Tokenami's attribute substring selectors

-Attribute substring selectors are known for being less efficient than other simpler selectors, however, they are unlikely to significantly impact performance in most cases.
-Despite being relatively less efficient, modern browsers handle these selectors well enough that the performance impact would be minimal for typical applications.
+Attribute substring selectors are known for being less efficient than other simpler selectors.
+While they are unlikely to significantly impact performance in most cases, Tokenami provides a [compose](#user-content-compose) API to reduce the use of these slectors by using atomic classes instead.

-Comparatively, historical CSS-in-JS solutions involved style injection techniques which could [significantly hinder performance](https://dev.to/srmagura/why-were-breaking-up-wiht-css-in-js-4g9b).
-In this context, attribute substring selectors will offer a considerable improvement.

 ### Supported frameworks